Do you remember the story of hare and tortoise?

 Thus voluntary or directed attention becomes the only tool to fulfill our purposes.

 However, our ability of directed attention is limited.
 It’s a limited resource (cognitive resource).
-That’s why your concentration levels are not same throughout the day.
+That’s why your concentration levels are not the same throughout the day.

 If you do something in the morning which requires a tremendous amount of concentration then you will find it difficult to concentrate in the afternoon/evening.
 How you utilize this limited cognitive resource throughout the day determines how productive your day will be.